Apple has reportedly bought more companies developing artificial intelligence technology over the past five years than anyone else.

 Apple is also keen to keep the momentum up on Apple Watch development.
 “Apple also wants to make sure to keep its strong position within wearables,” added Bose, “The acquisition of Xnor.ai last year was made to improve its on-edge processing capabilities, which has become important as it eliminates the need for data to be sent to the cloud, thereby improving data privacy.”

-Apple is clearly committed to developing and improving Siri by making these acquisitions and deepening integration with all of their devices.
+Apple is clearly committed to developing and improving Siri by making these acquisitions and deepening integration with all of its devices.